-Meanwhile, a lot of talk centres around salaries.
-People quickly fantasize about how much another person is making, or how much they could be making at another company.
+Meanwhile, a lot of talk centers around salaries.
+People fantasize about how much another person is making, or how much they could be making at another company.

-Whilst salaries are a matter of secrecy of great importance to many, we believe that the current model on which salaries are decided in most companies is both unfair and inefficient.
+We believe that the current salary model used in most companies is unfair and inefficient.
 Why?
 And how are we trying to do better here?

 Let's talk money! 🤑